Shannon Beador Shares Photo Of ‘RHOC’ Season 14 Reunion Look On Instagram, Shows Off Weight Loss

-Shannon Beador looked stunning on Friday, November 8, as she and her co-stars filmed the Real Housewives of Orange County Season 14 reunion in Los Angeles with host Andy Cohen and afterwards, she took to her Instagram page and shared a couple of photos of her reunion look with her fans and followers.
+Shannon Beador looked stunning on Friday, November 8, as she and her co-stars filmed the Real Housewives of Orange County Season 14 reunion in Los Angeles with host Andy Cohen.
+Afterwards, she took to her Instagram page and shared a couple of photos of her reunion look with her fans and followers.

-In the first photo shared on November 11, Beador was seen posing in a long-sleeved, sparking black minidress, which she paired with black high heels and a couple of rings.
+In the first photo shared on November 11, Beador was seen posing in a long-sleeved, sparkling black mini dress, which she paired with black high heels and a couple of rings.
 In the second image, she was seen sitting at her makeup chair with her hairstylist, Laura Rugetti, and her makeup artist, Pamela Brogardi.

 In the caption of her post, Beador applauded Rugetti and Brogardi for her “transformation.”